Andrusska/d-spsim/README.md

 Changes so far:
 ===============

-- [b]IMPORTANT:[/b] When using "older" xmls, you need to change them as desribed in the "Changes so far"-Section
+- IMPORTANT: When using "older" xmls, you need to change them as described in the "Changes so far"-Section

   - Multiple links in one room and multiple sfx for one item are now wrapped in one tag and divided by commatar e.g. the old